Savior's Shadow: Background and composition

 According to Shelton himself, the initial idea for "Savior's Shadow" came to him in his sleep in May 2015.
 Although the singer did not remember the exact dream, he recalled "four lines of lyrics and [the] melody", which drew him to "grab his smartphone and s[ing] the passage into the memo function before it was lost".
 He enlisted the help of married couple Jessi Alexander and Jon Randall to complete the track, who were ironically experiencing changes in their lives, much like Shelton.
 The finalized recording was done at Shelton's private home in Los Angeles, California in his bedroom's closet for "best effect".
 Alexander claimed that the track "came deep from Blake's soul" and demonstrated that his tenth studio album If I'm Honest would "be extremely personal".
 She remarked that the writing became more emotional, as the track was finished "just one month after his divorce from Miranda Lambert".
 When Shelton released the single on April 8, 2016 through Warner Bros.
-Nashville, he expressed gratitude from his fans, stating: "In all the years I've been doing this I've never experience this kind of reaction from a song.
+Nashville, he expressed gratitude from his fans, stating: "In all the years I've been doing this I've never experienced this kind of reaction from a song.
 So proud."

 "Savior's Shadow" was written by Shelton, Alexander, and Randall, while production was handled by longtime collaborator Scott Hendricks.
 It is composed in the key of D major using common time with a tempo of 96-100 beats per minute.
 His vocal range, which spanned from A3-E5, was accompanied by a piano, in addition to backup vocals.
 An "introspective" gospel song, it serves as "a guide" to demonstrate his faith "through trying times".
 The gospel section and string arrangements was imagined by Charlie Judge, while Russ Pahl helped Shelton in creating "bittersweet steel notes" for the production.
 Shelton sings: "I feel the rain, I hear the thunder / As He cries for me", demonstrating that Jesus was "a powerful source of strength" for the singer.
 The first verse displays Shelton's "longing and willingness to stand" with Jesus after his relationship struggles: "Though the devil tried to break me / My sweet Jesus won't forsake me / When I'm in my Savior's shadow where I'm supposed to be".
 Jeff Nelson of People claimed that the single offered some of Shelton's "most revealing lyrics", particularly the aforementioned lines.
 The song commences with the singer praying: "I'm standing in my Savior's shadow, following his footsteps there / Every mountain, every ocean, He hears my prayer".